Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Environment-Guide.md

 * **Randomization**: Use `-1` or leave blank in `positions`, `sizes`, and `rotations` for random values where supported.
 * **Ground Level Spawning**: Setting `positions.y = 0` spawns objects at ground level with a `0.1` height buffer.
 * **Goal Scaling**: Goals (except red zones) scale equally on all axes.
 For sphere goals, only the `x` component of `Vector3` scales all axes.
 * **Arena Height Bounds**: Objects can spawn at any height within the arena.
 Recommended height range is `0` to `50` units.
-Heights above `50` units may cause objects to fall from the sky, which can take time depending on their mass and drag.
+Heights above `50` units may cause objects to fall from the sky, which can take time depending on their mass and drag applied.
-* **Arena Size Bounds**: The arena is a fixed `40x40` square with coordinates ranging from `[0,40]x[0,40]`.
+* **Arena Size Bounds**: The arena is a fixed `40x40` square with coordinates `[x=40,z=40]`.
 Coordinates outside this range will be discarded.
-Arena size configurability is planned for the future.
+Arena size configurability is a planned feature for the future.